Tales from the Brown Desk – Episode 11 – Series: A Walk Through the Criminal Justice System

 Teri Ulm – Is there anything else about this investigation phase that we haven’t touched on that might be important for our listeners to know?

 Jacob Rigney – Yeah.
 I think that’s accurate.
 Anytime you are in the presence of the police, you should assume that you’re under investigation.
 And the easy way to think, I think we all know this if you think about it, but if you get pulled over in a traffic stop, and when the officer walks up to your car knocks in the window you roll it down and you say: “I just killed my wife”.
 They’ll take you to jail.
 And then try to figure it… Well, they’ll take you to a room and interrogate you about your admission.
 And then take you to jail, if they can figure out that you did in fact kill someone.
 So if you think about it, you are always under investigation.
 I will say that sometimes the police will explicitly tell you that they don’t care about a particular type of crime.
 The most common instance I see that in is in homicide investigations.
 Sometimes if marijuana is involved or drugs are involved, the homicide detectives will say things like I’m not the drug police.
 I don’t care.
 I don’t care about your drugs.
 Just tell me whatever.
-Tell me about him that’s fine.
+Tell me about them that’s fine.
 Just tell me the truth.
 I don’t care.
 And generally, my experience has been, that’s true.

 Teri Ulm – Really?

 Jacob Rigney – Generally they don’t.
 But there’s no guarantee of that.
-Especially if they don’t like what you’re hear… what you’re saying.
+Especially if they don’t like what you’re saying.
 So, you have to be careful about that.
 But the police are not always lying.
 And I don’t mean to suggest that they they ever are always lying.
 Sometimes when they say that they mean it.
 Judging when that is and isn’t the case is pretty difficult.
 But I’ve seen people pull it off.

 Jacob Rigney – Yeah they are not always lying to you, but they do not have to tell you the truth either.
 Except in very limited circumstances.